afrochic/Voxloud_hw1/README.md

 4. Before adding any styles, structure your content with HTML.
 Writing your HTML first can help focus your attention on creating well-structured content.
 5. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
 6. Start adding styles to the top of the page and work down.
 Only move on to the next section once you're happy you've completed the area you're working on.
+7. Integrate template to WordPress.

 ## Deploying your project

-We recommend to use Github pages to publish your code.
+We recommend to use [000webhost](https://www.000webhost.com/) to publish your code.

 **Have fun building!** 🚀